 Another heavy hitter drugstore brand, Maybelline also shares the same policy as their parent company L'Oreal.
 They sell their products in China, where animal testing is mandatory for foreign cosmetics.
 Because of this, Maybelline isn’t a cruelty-free brand.

-For an affordable cruelty-free alternative to Maybelline and other drugstore brands, Wet n Wild has tons of great options!
+For an affordable cruelty-free alternative to Maybelline and other drugstore brands, ELF has tons of great options!

 9. Rimmel London

 Rimmel London claims to be "against animal testing", but in reality, they are not cruelty-free as they sell their products in China.
 When asked about why they are selling their products in China while they claim to be against animal testing, they state that "Chinese consumers have made it clear they want Rimmel London.
 It would not be right to deprive them of the products they want to use and enjoy.
 Our industry continues to work together in encouraging the Chinese authorities to accept more modernized non-animal safety testing methods."
 Rimmel's parent company Coty shares the same policy.

 For a dupe for the Rimmel London Scandaleyes Retroglam Mascara, I highly recommend the Too Faced Better Than Sex Mascara!
 Not only is it vegan, but it also won our best cruelty-free mascara reader poll!

 Like L'Oreal, Revlon is a privately held company which tests on animals where required by law.
 Since they are sold in China, they are subject to animal testing and thus not cruelty-free.

 If you love Revlon's famous lipstick formula, give Colourpop's Lippie Stix a try.
 I found the formulation to be very similar, and they are even more affordable than the Revlon ones!

 Covergirl went cruelty-free as of November 2018!
 Read the full article here.